microsoft/backfill/README.md

 ### `--audit`

 Backfill can only bring back build output from the folders it was asked to cache.
-A package that modifies or adds files outside of the cached folders will not be brought back to the same state as when it was initially built when used together with backfill.
+A package that modifies or adds files outside of the cached folder will not be brought back to the same state as when it was initially built.
 To help you debug this you can add `--audit` to your `backfill` command.
-It will listen to all file changes in your repo (it assumes you're in a git repo) will running the build command and then report on all files that got changed that are outside of the cache scopes.
+It will listen to all file changes in your repo (it assumes you're in a git repo) while running the build command and then report on any files that got changed outside of the cache folder.

 ### Configuration

-Backfill will look for `backfill.config.js` recursively from the package it is called from and combine those configs together.
+Backfill will look for `backfill.config.js` in the package it was called from and among parent folders recursively and then combine those configs together.

 To configure backfill, simply export a config object with the properties you wish to override: